ttvd/erlang-houdini-engine-nif/README.md

 ## Other notes.

+* This is a personal project.
-Please report bugs.
-Also, pull requests are awesome.
+* Please report bugs.
+* Pull requests are awesome.